Redefining News: Personalized, Context - Aware, Engaging

 Keeping curiosity alive

-Ethical data collection and its monetisation
+• Ethical personalised data collection and selling it

-Run advertisements
+• Run advertisements

-Maintain subscription paywalls for some features
+• Maintain subscription paywalls for some features

 Create a free website with Framer, the website builder loved by startups, designers and agencies.